matplotlib/matplotlib/doc/api/api_changes.rst

 `matplotlib.ticker.EngFormatter` is deprecated and will be removed in 2.3.

-:meth:`matpltolib.cbook.CallbackRegistry.process` suppresses exceptions by default
+:meth:`matplotlib.cbook.CallbackRegistry.process` suppresses exceptions by default
 ----------------------------------------------------------------------------------

 Matplotlib uses instances of :obj:`~matplotlib.cbook.CallbackRegistry`